1. Company philosophy

 He is post-graduate with Master’s in Management (Business) from Stanford University’s Graduate School of Business, USA.
-He is presently holding the position of CEO of Al Yousef Group LLC.
-He is also Chairman of Voltamp Energy SAOG and Directors in several companies operating in various fields of the economy.
-Previously, he was also Chairman of Gulf Commercial Bank in Pakistan for four years.
-He is also a board member of The Research Council, The Public Authority for SME Development and Oman Chamber of Commerce & Industry.
+He is presently holding the position of Chairman of Oman Chamber of Commerce & Industry (OCCI) and CEO of Al Yousef Group LLC.
+He is also Chairman of Voltamp Energy SAOG, Chairman of Oman Chromite SAOG and Director in several other companies.
+He is also a board member of The Research Council and The Public Authority for SME Development.

 Mr. Shabir Moosa Al Yousef

-He Holds an M.B.A in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A) and Bachelor’s Degree in Electronics and communications from Sultan Qaboos University.
-He held senior positions in management and Board of many SAOG and SAOC companies’ i.e.National Aluminum Products Company SAOG,Bank Sohar SAOG,Al Anwar Ceramics SAOG,
+He holds a Masters of Research in Economics from University of Essex (UK), MBA in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A), and Bachelor’s Degree in Electronics and Communications from Sultan Qaboos University.

 Mr. Abdulredha Mustafa Sultan